JasonY199/static-site-generator/README.md

 # Static Site Generator
 Static site generator from scratch, similar to Jekyll, Hugo, or Gatsby in Python.

-> This project was course #8 on boot.dev.
+> This is a guided project that was course #8 on boot.dev.

 # How to run